At School

 Athletics

-via The Lion's Tale on the 2022 Cross Country State Championship
+via The Lion's Tale on the 2024 Varsity Softball Championship Win

 Students in grades 6-12 participate in athletics across 31 teams, spanning 16 sports at the Middle School, Junior Varsity, and Varsity levels.
 CESJDS participates in the PVAC with 13 other independent schools in the Washington Metro area.
 Our students also compete in the Independent School Boys Volleyball League (ISBVL), and the Maryland Private School State Championship Series for many of our sports.

-Hannah Shank (Class of 2024) via The Lion's Tale on the Spring 2023 Softball Season
+Cyrus Blumenthal (Class of 2026) via The Lion's Tale on the Spring 2024 Boys Basketball Season

 Explore More...